jfangrad/react-dropdown-aria/README.md

   ]}
 />
 ```
-Where the `groupOptions` is an array of options as described above.
+Where the `groupOptions` is an array of options as described above, and the `label` is the string to display above the group in the dropdown.

 ## Dropdown Props
 | Property | Type | Default | Description |